 Foundations of Finance

 Group behaviour is further developed with individual study group meetings.
-The research behind successful entrepreneurial teams and the early challenges they face is the lecture topic.back to top
+The research behind successful entrepreneurial teams and the early challenges they face is the lecture topic.

-Familiar Concepts, New Applications: The rise of China in the Global Marketplace
+Familiar Concepts, New Applications: The Rise of Asia in the Global Marketplace

 The plurality of organizational types and fluid changes in each type make management in today’s China a challenge for every manager.
 This course will cover key management issues facing companies in China (including foreign-invested companies and state-owned companies).
 To better understand these companies, some of which are becoming important global players, we will have some deep discussions on the cultural and historical aspects of management and organizations in China.